briangriffey/HCDemo/README.md

 }
 ```

-The response will always contain the mentions,emoticons, and links keys.
+The response will always contain the mentions, emoticons, and links keys.
 If no values are found then the value for that key will
 be an empty array [].

 ## Structure